 Meet Current Students

 Derek Kanarek is a doctoral student and teaching fellow in Education Leadership at Teachers College, Columbia University.
-He also serves as the Mathematics Department Chair at Newark Academy (Livingston, NJ), an independent school for grades six to twelve.
+He also serves as Upper School Academic Dean at Catlin Gabel, an independent school in Portland, OR, where he leads professional learning, provides instructional and leadership coaching, supervises faculty, and serves as the school’s site director for the Mastery Transcript Consortium.
 Derek’s research and teaching in his doctoral work lives at the granular level of school leadership and professional development, using theories of how adults develop to inform the work of teacher leaders, staff developers, and building-level administrators.
-He has served four times as a teaching fellow on courses that help school leaders learn to develop themselves and their colleagues.
+His dissertation is a qualitative, 360-degree interview study that explores learning-oriented teacher leadership.
+Derek has completed Columbia’s Coaching Certification Program (expected Fall 2019) and has served four times as a teaching fellow on courses that help school leaders learn to develop themselves and their colleagues, both at Teachers College and through the Summer Principals Academy (NYC).
 Drawing on his doctoral work, Derek has also co-created and taught leadership courses for high school students.

 Derek holds a B.S. in computer science and B.A. in communication from Rutgers University (New Brunswick, NJ), a Masters of Teaching from James Cook University (Townsville, Australia) in secondary school math and IPT education, and an Ed.M. in educational leadership studies from Teachers College.
-He and his partner, Rebecca, live with their sons in New Jersey.
+He and his partner, Rebecca, live with their sons in Beaverton, OR.

 Christy Joswick- O’Connor